 Right now, the current version of iPadOS is iPadOS 15.
 If you own a newer iPad model, you’ve probably already upgraded to the software and you can safely skip this step.

 If you aren’t using iPadOS 15 right now, you’ll want to use this time to get comfortable with the software.
 You can start with our guide outlining the latest software.

-iPadOS 16 will be the software that powers the 2022 iPad Pro’s so it’ll be important to get familiar with that version of iPadOS as well.
+Apple’s confirmed iPadOS 16 for iPad and it will be the software that powers the 2022 iPad Pro’s.
+It’ll be important to get familiar with that version of iPadOS as well.
 Fortunately, you’ll be able to do that before the new iPad Pro’s arrive.

 If you prefer to keep your devices on stable software, you’ll want to follow iPadOS 16’s development from a distance.

 As we push toward the 2022 iPad Pro’s release date, you’ll want to get familiar with the best iPad Pro accessories.
 This way you’ll know exactly what to buy, and how much to spend, if you decide you want some extras.